1952 Summer Olympics: Equestrian

 Equestrian events were competed in dressage, Eventing and show jumping in person and in team competition in a total of six sports.
 Eight countries won medals in horseback riding, and Sweden was by far the most successful country.
 The Swedes won both races in both dressage and field riding.

 For the events in first time non-military officers including women were allowed to take part in dressage events in Helsinki.
 In a show jumping, Danish Lis Hartel, paralyzed from her knees down, was the first woman to win a riding medal after finishing second in the Olympics.

 Rowing

-Rowers competed in seven sports from the 20th to the 23rd of July.
+Rowers competed in seven sports from 20 to 23 July.
 The competition was held in Meilahti, as Taivallahti, where the canoeing competitions took place, was too open to the sea breeze.
 There were a total of 409 entrants from 33 countries.

 Representatives from fourteen countries won medals, and only American rowers won two gold medals.
 The youngest Olympic winner of the Games was seen in Rowing.
 In the coxswain duo, the French winning team included 14 years old Bernard Malivoire.